QUEL-Imaging/quel-qal/doc/rrt_README.md

 There are two methods to obtain these line profiles: (1) in a semi-automated fashion using the `RrtROI` class, and (2) manually by entering coordinates.
 Both methods are described below.

 ### Semi-automated ROI selection
 Using the `RrtROI` class, line profiles can be obtained in a semi-automated fashion for three groups of the resolution chart: groups 0, 1, and 2 (these are the lines shown in the figure above).
-This method involves first cropping and aligning the image of the RRT target to an internal reference, using the `get_resolution_target_cropped()` method, and then obtaining the endpoints of the three line profiles, using the `select_points_standard()` method.
+This method involves first cropping and aligning the image of the RRT target to an internal reference, using the `get_resolution_target_cropped()` method, and then obtaining the endpoints of the three line profiles, using the `select_points()` method.

 The `get_resolution_target_cropped()` method takes the input image of the resolution target and aligns it to an internal reference image of the resolution test chart pattern.
 It returns the aligned and cropped image for subsequent analysis.
 Its inputs are defined below:
 <table>